aanchalpahuja18/Chef-Claude/README.md

 ## 🎯 How It Works
 - Enter ingredients or a dish name
-- Click the "Generate Recipe" button
+- Click the "Get a Recipe" button
 - The AI returns a markdown-formatted recipe
 - react-markdown converts and displays the recipe in styled React elements